yesTeod/league-cds/README.md

 ## League of Legends spell cooldown counter
-- A counter to track League of Legends in-game cooldowns like flash etc. ( other spells are to be implemented )
+- A counter to track League of Legends in-game cooldowns like flash etc.

 ## In progress
 - the rest of the summoner spells